Akashaccenture707/AzureBillingV2/README.md

       - `SaveRateCardData` - whether or not to save the Rate Card json file to storage (default: `true`)
       - `SaveRawBillingReport` - whether or not to save raw CSV file (no mapped cost data) to storage (default: `true`)

 **NOTE:** If you have a large number of subscriptions in your management group, you may need to deploy the Function to something other than the "Consumption" tier.
-This is because the Consumption tier will timeout after 5 minutes.
+This is because the Consumption tier will timeout after 5 minutes..